kanugurajesh/Siem-Converter/README.md

 # SigTrans

-convert ruleset to SIEM query
+A reactJS web app that can take a ruleset and translate it into any SIEM search query, using Sigma

 ## Prequisites